isomerpages/mlaw-corp/_covid19/12-B-other-modes.md

 title: 'Other Modes of Service for Part 8 Proceedings'
 permalink: /covid19-relief/other-modes-of-service-part8
 breadcrumb: 'Other Modes of Service for Part 8 Proceedings'
-third_nav_title: 'Part 8 of the Act-Application for Relief'
+third_nav_title: '5A.
+Application for Relief'

 ---